RoosterQMonee/Universal-Development-Engine/README.md

 # Universal Development Engine

-**Note** : i probably wont work on this much. wouldn't recommend using it for anything more than a project.
+**Note** : i probably wont work on this much. wouldn't recommend using it for anything more than a personal project.

 ## Platorms